u-root/u-bmc/README.md

 u-bmc uses u-root to create a Linux OS distribution that is fully open-source.

 u-bmc borrows and contributes to [OpenBMC](https://github.com/openbmc/openbmc) which has similar high-level goals.
-The main difference is that u-bmc chooses to challenge the industry status quo.
-E.g. where OpenBMC uses IPMI, u-bmc uses gRPC.
+The main difference is that u-bmc chooses to challenge the industry status quo, e.g. where OpenBMC uses IPMI, u-bmc uses gRPC.

 # Demo